 In July 2011, we launched a new tuition plan which was materially higher.
 The prior business model and pricing structure implemented by our prior management was flawed and could not be sustained.
-Although we believe that changes in our marketing strategy and upgraded technology infrastructure will improve our business, we cannot assure that our student enrollment will not suffer as a result of the increased tuition.
+Although changes in our marketing strategy and upgraded technology infrastructure have increased our enrollment, we cannot assure that our student enrollment will not suffer in the future as a result of the increased tuition.
 If we are unable to enroll students in a cost-effective manner, our results of operations will suffer and you may lose your investment.